 - Keep warm and secure

-Being out on the water causes you to lose heat fairly quickly so ensure you’re prepared with a warm hat as well as gloves to give you a firm grip on the handlebars.
-It’s also a good idea to wear shoes that have a strong grip to keep you secure on slippery surfaces.
+Being out on the water causes you to lose heat fairly quickly so ensure you’re prepared with warm clothing - a hat, gloves (for giving you a firm grip on the handlebars) and shoes that are warm, as well as having a good grip to keep you secure on slippery surfaces.

 - Always pre-check weather and current conditions

-Never go out on your PWC without checking the weather and current conditions first, this will enable you to prepare appropriately.
+Never go out on your PWC without checking the weather and current conditions first, this will allow you to prepare appropriately.
 Read more about understanding marine forecasts.

-Boat insurance is a must but it’s important you take the time to choose which is best for you.
-You want to be sure your policy covers you for your specific use of the jet ski, for full details read more about PWC insurance here.
+Insurance for your PWC is a must but it’s important you take the time to choose which is best for you.
+You want to be sure your policy covers you for your specific use of the jet ski, for full details read more about our PWC insurance here.